Financial Consumer Protections in Qatar

 What is this right?

-• Banks must provide clear and transparent information about fees, interest rates, and terms before you sign any agreement.
+• Banks must provide clear and transparent information about fees, interest rates, and terms in Arabic and English before you sign any agreement.

 • You have the right to a cooling-off period for certain financial products, during which you can cancel without penalty.

-• Banks cannot change contract terms unilaterally without proper notice.
+• Banks cannot change contract terms unilaterally without giving you proper notice and the option to close your account.

-• The QCB handles complaints against banks and financial institutions through its Consumer Protection Unit.
+• The QCB handles complaints against banks and financial institutions through its Consumer Protection Unit — this is separate from the CCPA's jurisdiction over non-financial products.

 When does it apply?